ibm-cloud-docs/monitoring/dashboards.md

 |-------------------------|---------------------------|---------------------------------|----------------------------------------|-----------------------------|
 | Share with current Team |	Dashboard creator         |	Share same dashboard instance   | Team members with viewing permissions  | Team members with editing permissions   |
 | Share publicly as URL	  | Any Edit User of the team |	Share same dashboard instance   | Anyone                                 | No one                      |
-{: caption="Table 1.
+{: caption="Table 3.
 Information about users and dashboards related to sharing dashboards" caption-side="top"}

-Complete the following steps to share a dashboard:
+Complete the following steps to share a dashboard in the Web UI:

 1. Navigate to the *DASHBOARDS* section in the Web UI.
 2. Select the dashboard from the left hand panel.